 Help us conduct elephant research

 The Tuli region is home to a large elephant population, which is one of the most exciting things about the area.
-However, these gentle giants do have quite an impact on the environment with their 12 - 18 hour-a-day feeding habit.
+But these gentle giants have a huge impact on the environment with their 12-18 hour-a-day feeding habit.

 For this reason, it’s important for us to keep track of their population growth and movement.
 You'll help us do this by taking part in elephant research.
 For example, you'll help identify and record individual elephants and their family groups.
 You'll also learn how to spot and record movement patterns.

 In 2017, our Conservation volunteers removed over 1,500 snares in Botswana.
-We've seen a decrease in the number of snares as well as an increase in the amount of wildlife in the past years.
-We hope that this might indicate a decrease in poaching activity, but we need you to help us continue these efforts.
+We've seen a decrease in the number of snares and an increase in the amount of wildlife in recent years.
+We need you to help us continue these efforts.